cahya-wirawan/indonesian-language-models/ULMFit/README.md

 implementation from [fast.ai](http://nlp.fast.ai/classification/2018/05/15/introducting-ulmfit.html)

 The pre-trained model and preprocessed training dataset of Indonesian Wikipedia can be downloaded via [Nofile.io](https://nofile.io/f/NZDQB8Wo0eU/lm_data.tgz)
-We provide state-of-the-art language modeling (perplexity of 38.78 on Indoenesian wikipedia).
+We provide state-of-the-art language modeling (perplexity of 38.78 on Indonesian Wikipedia).
 We will try to improve it with more training time since the curve for validation loss still have good trend toward lower loss.

 Due to some difficulties to find curated and publicly available dataset for indonesian text, we can't